 All the park camping sites are equipped with water and 50-amp electricity, enabling you to run an air-con unit in your setup if you need to.

 Looking for a quieter lake camping experience?
-Check out Patagonia Lake State Park campground near Nogales, which is a very chilled place to camp and ideal for lovers of kayaking, canoeing, and fishing.
+Check out Patagonia Lake State Park campground near Nogales, a chilled place to camp and ideal for lovers of kayaking, canoeing, and fishing.
+And if you fancy something a little less quiet then Lake Havasu City is but a stone’s throw away.

-Not everyone wants to vacation in the middle of nowhere, and if you’re going to camp in a well-equipped site conveniently located close to a city, the campgrounds at Catalina State Park near Tucson might be just what you’re looking for.
+Not everyone prefers a remote camping vacation, so if you’re looking for a well-equipped campground conveniently located near Tucson, campgrounds A and B at Catalina State Park might be exactly what you’re looking for.

 Both campgrounds (affectionately named ‘A’ and ‘B’) in Catalina State Park offer expansive sites with paved parking areas in a spacious, flat area.
 The tent and RV sites have modern conveniences, including showers and toilets.